Afjunior18/RoomFinder-Ireland/AGILE.md

 - Deploy updated features - *(3 story points)*

 ### Sprint 4:

+This functionality was not added at this stage of the project; it will be implemented in the future.

 - Implement room searching functionality - *(13 story points)*